PickNikRobotics/beta_moveit_website/services/services.md

                     </div>
                     <h3>Ongoing Robotics Support</h3>
                 </a>
                 <p>Leverage our team of expert roboticists to answer your toughest problems.
-Our consulting involves daily communication with weekly check-ins to monitor the project's progress and advise on common pitfalls.
-We can provide onsite support and training, as well as remote consulting through video calls, shared Slack channels, and email follow-ups.
+Our robotics consulting involves daily asyncronous communication with weekly check-in calls to support your project's goals and advise on common pitfalls.
+We provide remote ROS consulting through video calls, shared Slack channels, and email follow-ups as well as onsite training.
                 </p>
                 <a href="/services/robotics-consulting" class="btn">discover more</a>
             </div>